MetOffice/CMEW/README.md

 ## Support
 The [Support](SUPPORT.md) file provides details on how to get help with CMEW.

+## Generative AI Assistance

+Some of the code in this repository has been produced with the assistance of GitHub Copilot Enterprise.
+For information on how Generative AI tools are used in this project and the requirements for contributions, see the [developer guidance on coding requirements](https://github.com/MetOffice/CMEW/wiki/Detailed-Working-Practices#coding-requirements).

 ## Maintainers

 Current maintainers of this package are: